 Back To Top

-Presidential office to launch new consultative body to analyze exact number of future health care workers needed
+Presidential office to launch new consultative body to forecast number of future health care workers needed

-The negative sentiment comes after Lim, known for his hawkish stance toward the government's plan to increase the medical school enrollment quota, has struggled to produce concrete results as of yet amid the ongoing deadlock over medical sector reform since he took office in May, according to some observers.
+Lim is known for his hawkish stance toward the government's plan to increase the medical school enrollment quota.
+But he has struggled to produce concrete results to resolve the issue since he took office in May.

 The KMA has continually urged that the government scrap the quota hike for the 2025 academic year, citing concerns over the decline in the quality of medical education and the country's highly-regarded health care system.

-It is also the precondition required by the doctors' group to join the four-way consultative body including Yoon Suk Yeol government, the ruling and opposition parties to discuss medical reform.
+It is also the precondition demanded by the doctors' group to join the four-way consultative body including Yoon Suk Yeol government, the ruling and opposition parties to discuss medical reform.

 The government has, on the other hand, ruled out reversing its quota hike for 2025, and medical schools have started receiving applicants for early admissions.
 But officials said they are open to revisiting the medical school quota for the 2026 school year if the medical circle proposes a "reasonable alternative."

-Meanwhile, gesturing towards the doctors, the presidential office said Sunday that it plans to launch a new consultative body to analyze the exact number of future health care workforce needed.
+Meanwhile, gesturing toward the doctors, the presidential office said Sunday that it plans to launch a new consultative body to analyze the exact number of future health care workforce needed.

-A senior presidential office official speaking anonymously told Yonhap that the committee aims to reflect the medical community's opinion so that the appropriate increase in the medical quota can be discussed without being set on adding 2,000 more admissions places.
+A senior presidential office official, speaking anonymously, told Yonhap that the committee aims to reflect the medical community's opinion so that the appropriate increase in medical school admissions can be discussed without being set on adding 2,000 places.

-Apart from the quota hike issue, Lim has struggled to come up with unified demands for the medical circle that include the diverse voices of physicians, interns and residents as well as medical students.
+Apart from the quota hike issue, Lim has struggled to come up with a set of demands that the various groups of doctors -- physicians, interns and residents, and medical students -- can agree on.

 In late August, the GyeongGi-Do Medical Association urged Lim to resign in a statement, stressing that he had "failed to fulfill his responsibilities" as the group's president.